 It's no doubt a great spot, but do you need to hear that right now?
 No. The distraction has put you off your stride and -- worse still -- you've had to try and think about two things at once just to listen to (and understand) what they said.
 That's an overhead that you shouldn't have to deal with while working on a hard problem.

-What your navigator should have done is quietly made a note on a written list of bugs, refactorings and tasks (we called this list "the stack") that the pair need to address during the current story.
+What your navigator could have done instead is quietly made a note on a list (we called this list "the stack") that we maintained whilst working on a story.
 All you need is a piece of scrap paper or an index card.
 Writing these things down guarantees the navigator won't forgot them as soon as they get distracted by whatever the driver does next...

 So it's not what you say, it's when you say it.

-Keep an eye out for how they usually deal with errors.
+- Keep an eye out for how my partner usually deals with obvious errors.
 Do they stop and fix them right away, or do they continue typing and clean up afterwards?
-Make sure that you don't say anything until you're sure that they've missed it.
-Telling them what they already know is unnecessary, and it's tiring for both of you.

 - If the error is obvious, don't speak at all.
 Just point.
-If you think it'll help, say "bracket" while pointing at the right location.
+Or if you think it'll help, you could say something like "bracket" while pointing at the right location.

-Pointing at characters on screen is easier with the tip of a pen than your finger (and you should already be holding a pen so you can keep the stack up to date).
+Pointing at characters on screen is easier with the tip of a pen than your finger.
+And I'm usually ready with a pen in case I need to add something to the story's todo list.

-Being a good navigator involves being a good communicator, which isn't necessarily the same as being a good talker.
+Being a good navigator involves being a good communicator, which isn't necessarily the same as being a good talker!